10% Early Withdrawal Penalty for Retirement Accounts

 One of the main disadvantages of taking out a 401(k) loan is that if you were to leave before you paid back the loan, you would be responsible for paying back the remaining balance.
 Failure to repay the outstanding loan will result in immediate taxes and early withdrawal penalties, which can compound an already bad situation.

 Also, when you take out a 401(k) loan, you will receive dollars that have not yet gone through income taxes and then pay that loan back with dollars that have been taxed.
 When you withdraw the money at retirement, those withdrawals will be taxed again.
-So any money you pay back into the account from the loan will be subject to double taxation.
+When you repay a 401(k) loan, the repayments are made with after-tax dollars, and the money is taxed again when withdrawn in retirement.
+While this results in taxation at two points, it differs from traditional ‘double taxation’ because the original contributions were made pre-tax.

 On the flip side, there are some benefits to these plans.
 If you’re ever in need of money, then taking out a loan is going to be a much better idea than withdrawing your money.
 These loans will give you access to money quickly, at a low-interest rate, and they won’t appear on your credit score.